Terms of Sales

 8.2.
 Placing the Order

 8.2.1.
-Order made available in Click & Collect
+Order available for Click & Collect

-To choose to have their Order made available via Click & Collect, the Customer clicks on the button provided for this purpose on the top banner of the Site.
+To choose to have their Order available via Click & Collect, the Customer clicks on the button provided for this purpose on the top banner of the Site.

 The Customer will then be redirected to the Click & Collect interface of the selected Store.